backstage/backstage/.changeset/early-worms-pretend.md

 '@backstage/plugin-search': patch
 ---

-Remove the hardcorded 'black' color give to the search type accordion icon as it doesn't work with dark themes
+Remove the hardcoded 'black' color give to the search type accordion icon as it doesn't work with dark themes